Public FUSE installation on GA's Omega

 6. On your computer open a web browser tab to localhost:33445 to connect to the Jupyter-lab session on omega.
 Use the token when prompted.

-Using Revise on OMEGA
+Using Revise on Omega

 When working on omega it seems ones need to manually trigger revise to pick up code changes: